May 31, 2020 Fouled Cooling Coils

 Ideal Environment for Bacterial Growth

-As the coil fins become packed with additional contaminants, pressure drop across the coil increases and less heat is removed, the entire system must work harder to overcome this loss in cooling capacity.
+As the coil fins become packed with additional contaminants, pressure drop (or air resistance) across the coil increases, and less heat is removed.
+To overcome this loss in cooling capacity, the entire system must work harder.
 As heat transfer efficiency decreases, operators are forced to compensate with more energy-intense adjustments such as pumping additional chilled water and/or increasing fan speeds.

 Ripple Effect of a Fouled Coil